-Life, College, Career Ready Beginning with the Freshman Class in September 2020, the percentage of high school students Life Ready and College and/or Career Ready will increase from___% in Spring 2021 to ___% in Spring 2026 (Percentages to be determined).
+Beginning with the Freshman Class in September 2020, the percentage of high school students Life Ready and College and/or Career Ready will increase to 90% in Spring 2026.

-- Superintendent will not operate without a diverse or culturally responsive workforce.
+Superintendent will not operate without a plan to develop a diverse or culturally responsive workforce.

 Share your thoughts on school funding and what you value in public education.

 - Share a public opinion message with all legislators: www.legis.state.ak.us/poms